 The strength of this series is first and foremost the basic idea: a parody of all American crime TV series, which often seem excessively serious.
 From here the protagonists, well-characterized and developed, always give life to new comic gags, with excellent comic timings, thanks to a well-assorted and very close-knit cast.
 Alongside the comedy, each episode has a storyline about a police case; this goes to show how strong and prepared the detectives really are.

 This police force is made of an evolving cast

 The light-hearted, arrogant, and rebellious personality of Jack Peralta (Andy Samberg), the protagonist, is to counteract the rigid composure of bureaucratic Amy (Melissa Fumero) desperately in search of the approval of others.

-The alchemy that binds each character to the other also overlaps with a constant evolution of the figures that over time shape and redefine themselves in relations with others.
+The alchemy that binds each character to the other also overlaps with a constant evolution of the figures that over time shape and redefine themselves in relation to others.
 This is the case of Peralta, played by Andy Samberg, a famous comedian known for being in The Lonely Island.
-He is, above all, in a sedentary manner in a changing world of the Die Hard movies and keeps a mouse in his desk, wanting to rediscover himself as a reliable detective.
+He is, above all, in a sedentary manner in the changing world of the Die Hard movies and keeps a mouse on his desk, wanting to rediscover himself as a reliable detective.

 This police is inclusive

 Brooklyn Nine-Nine was one of the first comic shows to include several minority characters in the main cast; always without making them mono-dimensional stereotypes but treating them as fully-rounded characters.